Back To Top

 Tobacco Product Use Among Adults — United States, 2019, Morbidity and Mortality Weekly Report, U.S. Department of Health and Human Services, CDC

-Smoking and Tobacco Use, Cigars, CDC
+Smoking and Tobacco Use, CDC

 Flavored Tobacco Product Use in Youth and Adults: Findings From the First Wave of the PATH Study (2013-2014), American Journal of Preventive Medicine; Hookah is the Most Popular Flavored Tobacco Product Among Youth, Truth Initiative; and How Healthy are Hookahs?
 YouTube video